 Now that we’ve sprung forward into Daylight Savings Time, it is also time for university technology transfer offices (TTOs) to spring ahead with their summer internship programs.

 March is usually the month when TTOs issue their “Apply Now” announcements for summer interns.
 But all is not lost for TTOs who are just getting started.

-The Tale of the Distracted Intern: Although most of the interns were very hardworking, our trainers noticed that one of the interns was less so.
-After the first day’s training session, he didn’t do the homework and instead tried to do it on the fly during Day 2.
-Quite frankly, this set off warning bells for us, and we alerted the TTO that the intern didn’t seem to be taking the job seriously.
-Sure enough, it turned out that this intern was a Ph.D. candidate who was in the midst of finishing up his dissertation and he abandoned the position just a few weeks after being hired.
+Most of the interns were very hardworking.
+But our trainers noticed that one of the interns was less so.
+After the first day’s training session, he didn’t do the homework.
+Instead, he tried to do it on the fly during Day 2.
+Quite frankly, this set off warning bells for us.
+So, we alerted the TTO that the intern didn’t seem to be taking the job seriously.
+Sure enough, it turned out that this intern was a Ph.D. candidate who was in the midst of finishing up his dissertation.
+He abandoned the position just a few weeks after being hired.

 Because the TTO staff were too busy with their day-to-day work to provide this support, we handled the one-on-one mentoring for the TTO via phone conferences.

-We were pleased to support the TTO every step of the way as they started down the internship path.
+Fuentek was pleased to support the TTO every step of the way as they started down the internship path.
 And because we work collaboratively with our clients, the TTO was empowered to leverage last year’s support as they head into the program’s second year.

 It’s not too late!